 Ms. Hammer’s experience specific to the contents included in the special report, Injustice for All, include the following:

-1988–2014 Hammer has testified many times at Congressional and USDOE hearings and has worked closely with Congressional members, education committee professional staff, and key staff at the USDOE on many issues during her career to insure program integrity and access to quality higher education for at-risk students.
+- 1988–2014 Hammer has testified many times at Congressional and USDOE hearings and has worked closely with Congressional members, education committee professional staff, and key staff at the USDOE on many issues during her career to ensure program integrity and access to quality higher education for at-risk students.

 Ms. Hammer has been elected four times to the Board of Directors for the Career College Association, now known as APSCU, and she is the Charter Member, former Chairwoman for the Higher Education Allied Health Leaders (HEAL) Coalition, and has served as an Advisory Board Member for the Career Education Review.
 Additionally, she currently serves on the Board of Directors for the Private Career Colleges and Schools (PCCS, 3rd term) Regions XIII, IX & X and for the Northwest Career College Federation (NWCCF, 16th term), as Director of the Board for Champion for Success (a nonprofit mentoring and advocacy for at-risk kids), and on the Board of Directors for eMed, a medical research center for Chinese medicine.

 Injustice for All, has been compiled and published to provide us with detailed evidence on corruption in education reporting to protect the future of our country.

 CHAMPION COLLEGE SERVICES, INC

 Mission Statement: CHAMPION COLLEGE SERVICES, on behalf of our school clients, upholds its mission to be a mentor for developing healthy life skills for our student customers that create and maintain self-esteem and self-worth.